Overdose Prevention Strategies

 Stop Overdose Deaths

-To save lives, every community needs to endorse harm reduction principles and strategies.
-Harm reduction is aimed at reducing the negative consequences associated with drug use.
-It is also a movement for social justice built on a belief in, and respect for, the rights of people who use drugs.
-Harm reduction meets people where they are at and supports the spectrum of strategies to reduce negative consequences from safer use, managed use, to abstinence.
+To save lives, every community need to reduce the risk associated with drug use by endorsing overdose prevention principles and strategies.
+The goal is to reduce the negative consequences associated with drug use, and respect the rights of people who use drugs.
+This approach meets people where they are at and supports the spectrum of strategies including:

 Examples of this include: